ravi-teja-mullapudi/JITNet-online-distillation/README.md

 We include a timing script to determine JITNet inference time with different architecture setups and hardware/software configurations.
 Run it with `python utils/time_models.py`.
 The script times the default JITNet architecture setup: this can be changed by changing the arguments at the end of the script.

+## The Long Video Streams (LVS) Dataset

+The Long Video Streams Dataset can be found at https://olimar.stanford.edu/hdd/lvsdataset/.
+Each folder contains one stream, consisting of multiple video chunks and corresponding Mask R-CNN predictions.
+You can download an individual stream, or the whole dataset, using wget.
+For instance, this will download a stream into lvsdataset/<stream> (use the same command without the stream to download the whole dataset):

+`wget -e robots=off -r -nH --cut-dirs 1 --no-check-certificate -np 'https://olimar.stanford.edu/hdd/lvsdataset/<stream>/'`

 ## Contact

 Ravi Teja Mullapudi (rmullapu@cs.cmu.edu)